Last updated Feb 21, 2018

 - Assistant Editor + Italian Language Editor: Ms. Marzia Bolpagni, PhD Candidate at Politecnico di Milano, Italy

-Translated items and editorial help is provided through the generous contributions of Language Editors:
+Translated items and editorial help is provided through the generous contributions of Language Editors - in order of availability:

-- Spanish Language Editor: Mr. Victor Roig Segura of Bimetric Lab, Spain
+- Spanish Language Editor: Mr. Victor Roig Segura (Editor) of Bimetric Lab, and Mr. Angel Esteve (co-Editor) of the Ministry of Public Works, Spain

 - Lithuanian Language Editor: AProf.
 Vladimir Popov (Editor) and AProf.
 Tatjana Grigorjeva (co-Editor) of Vilnius Gediminas Technical University, Lithuania